Fission (band)

 Fission is a Swedish melodic death metal band formed in 2002.
-The band began as Benny Hägglund's personal project, with the hopes of fusing melody and aggression into his music.
-After writing some material, he decided to seek aid from Andreas Hedlund of Vintersorg, the band in which Hägglund plays live session drums.
-After recording a two-track demo with Benny handling all instrumentation and Andreas handling vocal duties, they signed on with Austrian label, Napalm Records.
-Benny continued writing all of the songs for their first album, while Andreas provided all of the lyrics, vocals, keyboards, and sound effects.
+The band began as Benny Hägglund's personal project to fuse melody and aggression into his music.
+After writing some material, he sought aid from Andreas Hedlund of Vintersorg, the band in which Hägglund plays live session drums.
+After recording a two-track demo with Hägglund playing all instruments and Hedlund singing, they signed with Austrian label Napalm Records.
+Hägglund continued writing all the songs for their first album, while Hedlund provided the lyrics, vocals, keyboards, and sound effects.
 They released their debut album, Crater, on April 27, 2004.